Trams in Olsztyn

 The tram network in Olsztyn, Poland, is operated by the city-owned Olsztyn Municipal Transport Company (Miejskie Przedsiębiorstwo Komunikacyjne Olsztyn) Sp. z o.o.
-The system contains three lines, with an additional two under construction along a single route.
+The system contains five lines.
 The network operates 27 trams, acquired in two orders of 15 and 12, respectively.
 The rolling stock was manufactured by the Polish company Solaris Bus & Coach and the Turkish company Durmazlar.
-The current tram system began construction in September 2012 and revenue service in December 2015.
+The current tram system began construction in September 2012, and revenue service began in December 2015.
 A separate tram system operated from 1907 to 1965, when it was replaced by bus service.
 The new Olsztyn tram network is one of two networks built in Poland after World War II (the other being the Częstochowa tram network, opened in 1959) and the only one to be rebuilt after being dismantled, although its routes do not follow those of the pre-1965 network.